tchen01/simple-swipe/README.md

 ```JavaScript
 $( selector ).swipe(options);
 ```
- - `function` is a function with the following format:

  - `options` is an object with the following properties and default values:
   - `{  swipe: function(){},